Heat use big 4th quarter to take 3-0 series lead over Bucks

 TIP-INS

 Bucks: Milwaukee fell to 0-7 against Miami in playoff games. … Antetokounmpo’s struggles from the line continued, with him going 3 for 8 in the first half — dropping him to 19 for his last 42 in the playoffs.
+He was 4 for 4 after halftime. … The Bucks missed their last 10 shots.

 GIANNIS 1K